mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 - The greatest enemy of a good plan is the dream of a perfect plan.
 Stick to a good plan.
 - Investors should be satisfied with the reasonably good return obtainable from a defensive portfolio.
 - I was selling nutritious bagels, but everybody wanted donuts.
+- On Bogle–“I think they were pivotal.
+I think a couple of things maybe later were equally as pivotal.
+But obviously, your childhood is major.
+First of all, he was always working.
+He was a scholarship kid.
+He had a taste or a sniff of the Great Depression.
+I always tell people, like especially my mom and my family, I would say, “Visiting Jack Bogle was like hanging out with my grandfather, not my father.”
+He was not a boomer.
+He was a World War II-type guy.
+He had the same sense of humor.
+The office had like pictures of warships and stuff, just like my grandfather.
+And that generation was very thrifty generally.
+They had just seen things that the rest of us haven't.
+And I think he had enough of that that was a nice core for him.
+And obviously, working off of scholarships, he had to work, doing all kinds of jobs, including setting bowling pins.
+And in my life, as I've met people who had to work through college, they tend to be the most successful people.
+That's a really good ethic to begin with.
+So, I think thriftiness was important.
+Obviously, that paid dividends later.
+And in fact, I do think there was some genetics at work though.
+His great grandfather was a populist fighter of insurance companies.
+And Bogle lists some of his great grandfather's speeches in one of his books.
+And it's fascinating how similar their language is.
+His great grandfather was the one who said, “Gentlemen, cut your costs.”
+He just copied it.
+So, there was some genetics at play, I believe, and of course, obviously, the environmental aspects that I said as well.
+And I think his father was not a great achiever; he didn't achieve a lot and had trouble holding down a job.
+And I think that also probably sparked Bogle to want to make something of himself.”

 </details>
 <br>